Southwest Enclave Annexation

 1 pg | 221kSW Enclave Annexation - Ordinance 137-2006

 Annexation Approved - October 2006

-In October 2006, City Council passed an ordinance annexing the Southwest Enclave (aka Southwest Annexation) and implementing the first phase of annexation.
-This area will be annexed in 4 phases.
+In October 2006, City Council passed Ordinance No. 137-2006 annexing the Southwest Enclave (aka Southwest Annexation) and implementing the first phase of annexation.
+This area was annexed in 4 phases.
 Find the maps under Downloads to see the boundaries of the 4 phases.
 Voters upheld the annexation at the April 3, 2007 election, (for election results, visit fcgov.com/cityclerk/results-2007apr.php) by voting against the repeal of the ordinance.
-Phase 1 was annexed on October 31, 2006 and Phase 2 on December 27, 2007.
-Phases 1 through 3 are annexed.
-Phase 4 will be annexed on January 1, 2014.
+Phase 1 was annexed on October 31, 2006, Phase 2 on December 27, 2007, Phase 3 on January 1, 2010, and Phase 4 on January 1, 2014.

-So what does this mean for those of you in the Phase 1 and Phase 2 areas?
+So what does this mean for those of you in the Phase 1 through Phase 4 areas?
 You are now within Fort Collins city limits.
 This will have some impacts on area property owners.
 Please see the frequently asked question (FAQs) below.
 You may also contact various City departments for more information.

 Frequently Asked Questions (FAQs)